 This is the most commonly seen choice in swim clubs today.
 Whether it be a sign in sheet and a pen or a binder of names for staff to look through, most pools choose this simple, yet inefficient system.

 Some positives of the manual option include, ease for guests, no need for technology, and less expensive tools.
 However, the negatives have begun to outweigh the positives with manual check in.

-Checking members in manually lacks a lot of organization within the member system.
-There is no way for staff to be updated on membership status (unless it is updated often), it is tough to identify that the person entering is who they say they are, and the system takes time and energy out of both the members and the staff.
+Manual swim club member check-in lacks organization within the member system.
+There is no way for staff to be updated on membership status (unless it is updated often).
+It is tough to identify that the person entering is who they say they are.
+Consequently, this system takes time and energy from both the members and the staff.

 Usually, members come into the pool carrying heavy bags, floats, and trying to keep track of wild children.
 They do not want to have to stop and drop everything to sign in or wait for the staff to find their name.
 That is why the popularity of the digital check in has grown drastically.

 The digital route has multiple options to choose from within it.
 Whether you want your members to check in with their name (typically the last name), barcodes/custom IDs, or assigned member numbers, your pool can handle access control through an online system.

 Normally, clubs that use the name for membership checkin will base it off of last name.
 This allows the check in to manage the whole family at once.
 In the system all members that are paid for are listed under the last name.
 When the members check in, the members of the family that are attending are able to be checked in all at once.

 Using barcodes or custom IDs is by far the simplest and most popular digital option.
 You will commonly see these IDs as membership cards or key fobs.
 One of the factors that usually drives people away from this option is the cost of the technology to process the IDs.
 However, many clubs have adjusted their membership prices to include the cost of the card/key.